Ponoka-Calmar Oils v Wakefield: The courts below

 Ponoka-Calmar Oils Ltd. and American Leduc Petroleums Limited were assignees of some of the oil leases on which drilling had taken place, and were respondents in the action at hand.
 They appealed the issue of their liability in the matter to the Judicial Committee of the Privy Council.

 Ruling by the Privy Council

 In a ruling delivered by Viscount Simonds, it was held that the SCC's ruling was correct.
-Because of the nature of the agreements that had been executed, both appellants were considered to be "owners" within the meaning of the Alberta Act, and were thus included within the liability for the liens that had attached.
+Because of the nature of the agreements that had been executed, both appellants were considered to be "owners" within the meaning of the Alberta statute, and were thus included within the liability for the liens that had attached.